 Compost – Is the ultimate sustainable thing anyone can do.
 Recycle grass cutting, plant debris, food scraps,and paper.

 How does this reduce usage of natural resources?
 1) No trash truck needs to use fuel to take your garbage to a landfill.
-2) No plastic bags are needed to wrap up you garbage - Plastic that can stay in landfills for years; and making plastic bags uses petroleum products, which are not renewable.
+2) No plastic bags are needed to wrap up you garbage - Plastic that can stay in landfills for decades; and making plastic bags uses petroleum products, which are not renewable.

 Plastic Bags of Refuse